 Siddhi’s ambition is to build an inclusive community with a focus on social innovation through the intersection between emerging technologies and creative minds.

-Nigel Whittle - Head of Medical & Healthcare, Plextek
+Nigel Whittle - VP, Medical & Healthcare, Plextek

 Nigel is Head of Medical & Healthcare at Plextek, spearheading engagement with a range of clients in the medical device sector, helping them develop innovative technology around sensors, data collection, communications and related areas.
 Nigel has over 25 years’ experience in the global life science industry, in a wide range of senior scientific, commercial and managerial roles.
 He conducted research work at Genentech and Celltech, then at Cantab Pharmaceuticals he was responsible for all company product development, taking proprietary products into late-stage Clinical Trials.
 With the IP Group he established a programme of technology commercialisation from Kings College London, including start up and flotation of companies.
 Later, working for UK Trade & Investment, Nigel worked with a portfolio of overseas pharmaceutical companies to secure high-level investment into the UK’s R&D capabilities.
 More recently he has worked as a business consultant both as an independent and at Sagentia.
 His current interests include the development of wearable technology to support clinical studies, and the use of monitoring systems for assisted living.